umfhero/WoodMek-NeoForge-1.21/README.md

 <br><br>

 Wood Mekanism or WoodMek for short is a 1.21.1 NeoForge Minecraft Mod which adds wood-based materials with deep Mekanism integration and cross-mod compatibility.
-Features custom recipes via datapacks.

 </div>